symphoniacloud/coffee-store-v2/README.md

 Note - you **do not** need to install CDK locally since the deploy script below uses the CDK library and tooling defined within the project.

-First build the app using `./build.sh`.
-Then run `./deploy.sh`.
+Run `./deploy.sh`.

 If you want you can pass the name of the stack you want to create as the first argument to the deploy script, alternatively the stack will be named `coffee-store-v2-$USERNAME` where `$USERNAME` is your local username.